Brynlai/DataScienceHeartDiseaseAssignment/README.md

 These attributes are pivotal in evaluating the risk and presence of heart disease in patients.

 1. **Age**:
-   - This attribute represents the patient’s age in years.
    - Age is a critical factor in heart disease risk, with older individuals generally at higher risk.
+   - Assumption: HEART DISEASE increases with AGE

 2. **Sex (gender)**:
    - This denotes the patient’s gender (1 = male, 0 = female).
-   - Gender plays a role in heart disease risk, with men typically at higher risk at a younger age compared to women.
+   - Assumtion: MEN typically at Higher Risk at a younger age compared to women.

 3. **Chest Pain Type (cp)**:
    - This attribute categorizes the type of chest pain the patient experiences, which is crucial for diagnosing heart conditions.